pazurkota/console-weather/README.md

 # ⛅ Console Weather project
-Console Weather project is a simple console application project to check weather in console. (whoa, that's obvious)!
+Console Weather project is a simple application project to check weather in console.
+This project uses the [Weather API](https://www.weatherapi.com/) for best weather forecast